Tails Adventure

 Sadly, SEGA decided to make it a Game Gear game.
 This means plenty of slowdown issues, screen crunch, no map feature, and bog-like movement.
 It's a shame, because I can see a game like this working wonders.

 Thankfully, it's not very long, so I ended up enjoying myself even with the problems I listed above.
-If it were any longer...
+If it was any longer...
 Yeah.

 Extra 1/2 star for Tails' walk cycle.
 It's slow as shit but the animation genuinely got a laugh out of me.